 Household credit use is at historic levels.
-Not since 2007 has credit use and home equity lines been higher, and homeowners are once again starting to feel the pinch.
-These days my work has been focused on issues related this crazy real estate market, I am starting to see the signs of credit stress among Michigan homeowners and consumers.
+Not since 2007 have credit use and home equity lines been higher, and homeowners are once again starting to feel the pinch.
+These days my work has been focused on issues related to this crazy real estate market; I am starting to see the signs of credit stress among Michigan homeowners and consumers.
 My office is becoming busier with credit issues once again.

 - Review all important bank and monthly statements.
 Check statements for errors, including unnecessary bank fees.
 Do it regularly and do it soon.
 As time passes, the harder it is to rectify an error.
 Research may have a cost, or information may no longer be available.
 Certain providers will not waive fees for errors found after 60 or 90 days.

 - Enroll in a bank’s automatic online payment service or use a third-party service.
 Making timely payments is important to maintaining a good credit score.
 Technology makes paying bills online efficient.
 Most banks and third-party providers make payments at no cost, and most bill payment platforms integrate into financial software such as Quicken or Mint.com.
 Securely enroll utility, car and mortgage payments online, now.